 If you have any questions, or would like any further information, you may contact Code Compliance at 206.973.4567.

 Checking the Status of a Complaint

-Anyone can check the progress of a code compliance action through Complaint Status Lookup.
+Anyone can check the progress of a code compliance action through Code Complaint Status Lookup.
 You will need either the case number a site address of the site's parcel number in order to use this feature.